SeanBackstrom/SeanBackstrom/README.md

  - 🌱 I’m currently learning AWS, and Live Object Detection in Videos.
  - 👯 I’m looking to collaborate on professional machine learning problems.
  - 🤔 I’m looking for help with Deep Learning Object Detection on a custom dataset!
- - 💬 Ask me about being a professional music producer in LA!
  - 📫 How to reach me: linkedin.com/seanbackstrom, sean.backstrom@gmail.com
  - ⚡ Fun fact: I am a level 13 Paladin in Dungeons and Dragons